 It’s difficult to imagine that an elderly loved one could be abused in a nursing care facility – the very place that is supposed to keep them safe.
 Sadly, we know that elder abuse is on the rise.
 Do you suspect that your loved one may be a victim?
 A Tacoma nursing home abuse lawyer can investigate and determine who may be legally responsible.

 In the State of Washington, an abused or neglected resident can file a claim against their nursing home.
 But, proving liability isn’t always a fair or easy process.
 For this reason, we recommend that you reach out to a compassionate lawyer from our team for help.

 Nursing home abuse can take several different forms:

 It may be hard to know for sure if abuse is taking place.
 A qualified attorney from our team is available for a free, confidential consultation.
 After hearing what happened, we can determine what legal steps may be necessary to protect your loved one.

 The deadline to file a negligence claim for nursing home abuse in Tacoma is three years, per Revised Code of Washington § 4.16.080.
 When a resident dies due to abuse, the law provides their family three years from the date of the individual’s death to file a wrongful death action for damages.

-If you are concerned that a member of your family may be suffering from abuse at their nursing home, it could be time to seek legal help.
-A Tacoma nursing home abuse lawyer could advise you of your legal options and help you take swift legal action to protect the safety and wellbeing of your loved one.
+If you are concerned that a member of your family may be suffering from abuse at their nursing home, it’s time to seek legal help.
+A Tacoma nursing home abuse lawyer at Ladenburg Law can advise you of your legal options and help you take swift legal action to protect the safety of your loved one.